A Functional Medicine Expert's No. 1 Diet For Autoimmunity + What To Try If It Doesn't Work For You

 Based on my experience, here are the additional sensitivities I look out for with patients:

 Histamines are chemicals in your body produced in response to allergens.
 Your body produces white blood cells called mast cells to release histamines during the inflammatory-immune response to allergens.
 Histamine N-methyltransferase (HNMT) and diamine oxidase (DAO) are two enzymes that break down histamine.
 If there is a deficiency in these enzymes, one could experience histamine overflow or histamine intolerance.
-Histamine intolerance is essentially an allergic reaction without the allergen, sometimes called a "pseudoallergy."
+Histamine intolerance is essentially an allergic reaction without the allergen2, sometimes called a "pseudoallergy."
 The typical symptoms of histamine intolerance are similar to allergic reactions, such as rash, trouble breathing, and a runny nose, but they also include digestive problems or joint pain.
 Some high-histamine foods include:

 - Bone broth